ekmackie1/Translating-Machine-Code-To-ARM-Instructions/README.md

 #include <string.h>

 void executeAddSub(char* instr[], int registers[]) {
-    if (strcmp(instr[0], "ADD") == 0) {
+    //if the instr is ADD, add the contents of the register in field1 to the contents of the register in field2 and store the result in reg3 if (strcmp(instr[0], "ADD") == 0) {
         registers[atoi(instr[3])] = registers[atoi(instr[1])] + registers[atoi(instr[2])];
     }
-    else if (strcmp(instr[0], "SUB") == 0) {
+    //if the instr is SUB, subtract the contents of the register in field2 from the contents of the register in field1 and store the result in reg3 else if (strcmp(instr[0], "SUB") == 0) {
         registers[atoi(instr[3])] = registers[atoi(instr[1])] - registers[atoi(instr[2])];
     }